 INCLUDE AND COLLABORATE

-Involving the community key initiatives.
+Involves the community’s key initiatives.
 For example, crime prevention planning.

 EMPOWER AND CO-CREATE

-Everyone works together to discuss a proposal and action together.
+Everyone works together to discuss a proposal and a plan of action.